LinaC404/GitSkill/README.md

 # GitSkill
-Creating  anew branch in quick.
+Creating  a new branch in quick.\
+HHH